 What is considered a strong applicant for the STAT major?

 Every application is holistically reviewed by the statistics admissions committee.
 Your overall UW record, the GPAs of the prerequisites, positive grade pattern and your personal statement are all taken into consideration in the review.
 We have an average of 100- 150 applications per year and we only have 50-55 spaces available.
 The admitted cohort has an average GPA of 3.6 and the GPA varies each year.

 I do not have a good grade in a Math or CSE course.
 Can I repeat the course for a better grade?

 If for any reasons the applicant is not satisfied with the grade in a specific prereq course we prefer the applicant takes another similar or higher level course to demonstrate a solid and improved grade.

 I am in another major.
 Can I apply to STAT major?

 You can apply to stat major but you will need to make a strong case in the application of why the two majors are needed and what academic goals you want to achieve with the two majors.
 We will not allow double major in MATH and ACMS due to too many courses overlap.
 There is also no benefit to be in one major with a Data Science option and in the Statistics Data Science option.

 When will I know if I am admitted?

 We only offer admissions once a year.
 The application deadline is the third Friday in April.
-We will review the applications very soon after the deadline and hopefully notify the applicants of the results prior to the start of Autumn registration, which is in early May.
+We will review the applications very soon after the deadline and hopefully notify the applicants of the results prior to the start of Autumn registration, which is in May.